Teal logos: meaning and modern color combinations

-From teal blue to teal green: color palettes, and how to use the different types of teal in design.
+From teal blue to teal green: color palettes, and how to use different types of teal in modern logo design.

 Color teal: meaning